 Low fee vs. high fee

-With these high fees usually comes increased convenience however, so there is a bit of a tradeoff.
+With these high fees usually comes increased convenience however, so there is a bit of a trade-off.
 If you value ease of transactions, high fees might be justifiable.
-At the same time, however, you might be able to find a comparable, if not better, exchange experience with much lower fees, so take a look around at alternatives before committing to an exchange with an exorbitant fee structure.
+At the same time, you might be able to find a comparable, if not better, exchange experience with much lower fees, so take a look around at alternatives before committing to an exchange with an exorbitant fee structure.

 Low fee: COBINHOOD, GDAX, Binance, CEX.io, Bitpanda, Bitfinex

-High fee (Added Convenience): Coinbase
+High fee (but with added convenience): Coinbase